 In case any local government fails to make or give notice of any rate within the time limited in that behalf, the Governor may, by notice published in the Government Gazette, appoint a further time within which such local government may make and give notice of such rate.

-[Section 48, formerly section 47, renumbered as section 48 by No. 38 of 1933 s.
-42; amended by No. 14 of 1996 s.
+[Section 48, formerly section 47, renumbered as section 48: No. 38 of 1933 s.
+42; amended: No. 14 of 1996 s.
 4.]

 49. Accounts and audit